New vs Pre-owned: Which One Actually Saves You More?

 5. Lower Financing Rates

-Manufacturers often offer promotional financing rates on new cars, such as 0% APR or cash rebates, which can make buying new more affordable.
+Manufacturers often offer promotional financing rates on new cars, such as 0% APR or cash rebates, which can make buying new cars more affordable.

 1. Lower Cost